edX Online

 Find the right online bachelor's in computer science program for you

-What can you learn in an online bachelor's in computer science program?
+What do you learn in an online computer science program?

 Computer science bachelor's programs usually consist of about 120 semester credits or the equivalent.
 Full-time students in regularly paced curricula can typically earn their degrees in four academic years.